-- 1. Discipline Representatives.
-Discipline representative stipends continue as current practice and status quo until college restructuring or administrative structure for academic units is determined.
-Upon restructuring, this paragraph will no longer apply. - 2.
 Academic Leadership Compensation.
 This compensation applies in situations in which a tenure-track faculty member is hired into an instructional position that provides administrative support for a discipline, program, center, gallery, or institutional publication, or later assumes administrative duties as part of the 1.0 FTE tenure track appointment.
 The type of compensation most appropriate for the particular academic program and leadership duties will be chosen by the Dean from the two options listed below.
 In some cases, it may be appropriate to combine multiple methods of compensation.
-However, the criteria for setting the compensation level in the two options listed below must be used. - a.
+However, the criteria for setting the compensation level in the two options listed below must be used.

+a.
 Cash Stipends.
 The criteria for setting the Cash Stipend payment levels for the Chairs of the Colleges are set out in the tables and equation below.
 The following formula will be used for calculating the "Weighted Faculty Size" of the discipline or program:

-Weighted Faculty Size = $TT^ \times 1.0 + FT^ \times 0.66 + AD^ \times 0.33 + HO^ \times 0.15$ (TT = Tenure Track; FT = Fixed Term; AD = Adjunct; and, HO = Hourly)
+Weighted Faculty Size = TT x 1.0 + FT x 0.66 + AD x 0.33 + HO x 0.15 (TT = Tenure Track; FT = Fixed Term; AD = Adjunct; and, HO = Hourly)

 Criteria for setting Cash Stipend amount based on Weighted Faculty Size.

 Weighted Faculty Size Stipend Amount Per Term

 0-4 \$600

 5-7 \$850

 8-10 \$1,100

 11-13 \$1,350

-14 or more \$1,600
+14 - 16 \$1,600

+17-20 \$1,850